 But for a long time, very few people would have ever referred to Utah as an “innovation” state.
 In fact, it wasn’t what you’d call a national player on the economic stage at all.
 We may have some of the best ranked schools in the nation; but if you were to ask someone from New York or Los Angeles to name Utah’s single most significant export, you might find yourself waiting much longer than expected.

 That all changed back in 2007 with the publication of the State New Economy Index, which specifically named Utah as the top state in the nation for economic dynamism based on “the degree to which state economies are knowledge-based, globalized, entrepreneurial, information technology-driven, and innovation-based.”
 And people listened.
 More specifically, tech startups who found the low cost and relaxed pace of Utah much more accommodating for their needs than the over-saturation of San Jose or Palo Alto.
-As a result, Utah now plays home to what’s been affectionately nicknamed the “Silicon Slopes”; a multi-city hot-bed of technology and innovation including Salt Lake City, Provo and Midvale, hosting key industry players including Adobe, Facebook, Northrop Grumman, Oracle and Cisco alongside major government initiatives such as the NSA’s National Data Center.
+As a result, Utah now plays home to what’s been affectionately nicknamed the “Silicon Slopes”; a multi-city hot-bed of technology and innovation including Salt Lake City and Provo, hosting key industry players including Adobe, Facebook, Northrop Grumman, Oracle and Cisco alongside major government initiatives such as the NSA’s National Data Center.